Rockefeller Center: Other buildings

 The 36-story tower at 1 Rockefeller Plaza, on the east side of the plaza between 48th and 49th streets, is the original Time & Life Building that was opened in April 1937.
 Time Inc. itself did not move into the building for another year after its completion.
 In 1960, the building was renamed for General Dynamics after Time Inc. had moved into 1271 Avenue of the Americas, the new Time-Life Building located three blocks away.
 The tower was renamed for its street address after General Dynamics moved to St. Louis in 1971.

 10 Rockefeller Plaza is located opposite 1 Rockefeller, on the west side of the plaza.
 Its planning name was the Holland House, but the Dutch government did not sign on, so the building became the Eastern Air Lines Building instead.
 10 Rockefeller was built as a 16-story slab, basically a miniature version of 1 Rockefeller.
 10 Rockefeller's six-story parking garage was the first in Rockefeller Center.
 Notable modern tenants include the Today Show studios, and since 2005, the Nintendo New York store.

 50 Rockefeller Plaza, formerly the Associated Press Building, is located on the west side of Rockefeller Plaza between 50th and 51st streets.
 It was constructed in the spring of 1938.
 The only building in the Center built to the outer limits of its lot line, the 15-story building took its shape from Associated Press's need for a single, undivided, loft-like newsroom as large as the lot could accommodate—namely, a 200 by 187 ft blocky structure with no setbacks.

-600 Fifth Avenue is located at the corner of Fifth Avenue and 48th Street and was built after the other buildings in the main complex, opening in 1952.
+600 Fifth Avenue, at the corner of Fifth Avenue and 48th Street, opened in 1952, after the other buildings in the main complex had been built.
 The 28-story tower was once also known as the Sinclair Oil Building and the Manufacturers Hanover Trust Company Building.
 Its L-shaped footprint surrounds another building at the corner of 49th Street and Fifth Avenue, such that it fronts 200 ft on 48th Street, 100 ft on Fifth Avenue, but only 63 ft midblock on 49th Street.
 Carson and Lundin designed 600 Fifth Avenue, along with 666 Fifth Avenue three blocks north, to complement the Rockefeller complex between the two towers.
 600 Fifth Avenue contains a limestone facade, consistent with that of the original complex, as well as a seventh-story setback on its Fifth Avenue side and rooftop gardens on its setbacks.
 The building contains a main lobby at 48th Street, a service entrance to the same street, and a connection to 1 Rockefeller Plaza at its west end.
 Unlike other buildings in the complex, 600 Fifth Avenue's ground level only contained one public entrance to maximize the ground-floor retail space, which was originally leased by Swiss interests and Pan Am Airlines.